 Verruga peruana is typically characterized by reddish, purple skin lesions occurring in a series of outbreaks that may develop in one area as they heal in another and recur in certain sites.
 The lesions may initially be minute, eventually become nodular and range from about 0.2 to 4 centimeters in diameter, and potentially bleed, ulcerate, or become pus-containing blisters (pustules).
 Although they typically erupt on exposed skin, such as on the face, arms, and legs, they may also sometimes develop within mucous membranes and internal organs.
 In untreated individuals, verruga peruana may persist over a period of months to years.

-Trench fever, caused by Bartonella quintana (B quintana), shows symptoms within a few days or up to five weeks following exposure to the bacterium.
+Trench fever, caused by Bartonella quintana (B. quintana), shows symptoms within a few days or up to five weeks following exposure to the bacterium.
 Affected individuals may develop sudden fever, chills, weakness, headache, dizziness, leg and back pain, and/or other abnormalities.
 Initial fever may last about four to five days and may recur one or several times, with each episode lasting about five days.
-Additional findings may include a temporary skin rash consisting of flat (macular) or raised (papular) lesions, splenomegaly, and/or enlargement of the liver (hepatomegaly).
+Additional findings may include a temporary skin rash consisting of flat (macular) or raised (papular) lesions, and/or enlargement of the liver or spleen (hepatomegaly or splenomegaly).
 Trench fever is usually a self-limiting disease, although relapses and chronic bacteremic states are well known.
-A severe form of B quintana infection has also been reported in immunocompromised individuals, such as in association with AIDS.
+A severe form of B. quintana infection has also been reported in immunocompromised individuals, such as in association with AIDS.

-Bartonella bacteria invade erythrocytes and the lining of the blood vessels (endothelial cells), where the organism proliferates.
+Bartonella bacteria invade red blood cells (erythrocytes) and the lining of the blood vessels (endothelial cells), where the organism proliferates.
 Inside the erythrocytes, it is protected from the host’s primary and secondary immune response, thus explaining bacterial persistence that can occur in some cases.

 Cat scratch disease:

-B bacilliformis is the etiologic agent of Carrion’s disease or Oroya fever (acute phase of infection) and Verruga peruana or Peruvian wart (chronic phase of infection).
+B. bacilliformis is the etiologic agent of Carrion’s disease or Oroya fever (acute phase of infection) and verruga peruana or Peruvian warts (chronic phase of infection).
 The bacterium is primarily carried and transmitted by the night-biting sand fly known as Lutzomyia (formerly Phlebotomus).

 With developing immunity, levels of the bacterium markedly decrease in the blood.
 However, without appropriate antibiotic therapy, asymptomatic low-grade bacteremia may persist for months or years in some cases.